mrkarezina/awesome-search/README.md

 Indexing engineering blogs which might not rank as high in search results.
 For an example check out [this](https://cse.google.com/cse?cx=7170ef95a8051e78a) programmable search engine which only indexes engineering blogs on [this awesome list](https://github.com/kilimchoi/engineering-blogs).

 There is also a Users module currently in the Django app.
 This module is for creating an API key that users can save to the cli app.
 This allows for restricting accounts that can index new lists reducing spam.
-To simplify the demo authentication is currently turned off.
+To simplify the demo authentication and submitting new lists is not included.

 ## Stack
 - Frontend - *React*
-- Backend - *Django*, *Redis(RediSearch + RedisJSON)*
+- Backend - *Django*, *Redis (RediSearch)*